 You may want to read:

-Though a “call to suffer” does not bode well in your evangelistic endeavors, there are two (not one) gifts that God gives each person at the point of their regeneration.
-The first is salvation, of course, and the second one is the “gift of suffering.”
-Paul said,
+Though a call to suffer does not bode well in our evangelistic endeavors, it’s vital to inform all those interested in the gospel that there are two—not one—gifts that God gives each person at the point of their regeneration.
+The first blessed package to unwrap is salvation, and the second is the gift of suffering.
+Paul said it this way:

 For it has been granted to you that for the sake of Christ you should not only believe in him but also suffer for his sake (Philippians 1:29).

-This “second gift” can be such a problem in the believer’s life that it can hinder his growth in Christ.
-The purpose of suffering is not to make your life miserable but to teach you how to trust the Lord rather than rely on yourself.
-Self-reliance–a form of unbelief–is your biggest nemesis.
+This second gift can be such a problem in the believer’s life that it hinders their growth in Christ.
+The average believer has an inadequate theology of suffering.
+If you asked them about it, they might stammer to articulate the query while quizzically staring as they wrestle with the terminology.
+The irony is that suffering is not to make our lives miserable but to teach us to trust the Lord rather than rely on ourselves.
+Self-reliance—a form of unbelief—is our biggest nemesis.

 For we do not want you to be unaware, brothers, of the affliction we experienced in Asia.
 For we were so utterly burdened beyond our strength that we despaired of life itself.
 Indeed, we felt that we had received the sentence of death.
 But that was to make us rely not on ourselves but on God who raises the dead (2 Corinthians 1:8-9).

-This anti-American message that teaches you to die to yourself (Luke 9:23; Galatians 2:20) is one of the primary means of grace the Lord offers to create an other-worldly reliance on the one and only Superpower.
-Though the message of death is unnerving at first glance, there are many biblical precedents, including God’s intentional crushing of His Son.
+This anti-modern message that promotes weakness as the pathway to power teaches us to die to ourselves (Luke 9:23; Galatians 2:20).
+It is one of the primary means of grace the Lord provides to create an other-worldly reliance on the only legit superpower.
+Though the message of death is unnerving at first glance, there are many biblical precedents, including God’s intentional crushing of His Son, as we learn in Isaiah.

 Yet it was the will of the Lord to crush him; he has put him to grief (Isaiah 53:10).